MrHedmad/hub/content/about.md

 ## Academic achievements, degrees and scientific publications

 I have a Bachelor's in Biology and a Masters' in Cellular and Molecular Biology.
-I'm currently a PhD candidate in Cellular and Molecular Biology, and I'm planning to obtain my doctorate by the end of 2025.
+I'm currently a PhD candidate in Complex Systems for quantitative biomedicine, and I'm planning to obtain my doctorate by the end of 2025.

 I have obtained the certification of Data Steward by attending the [CUAP Data Stewardship course](https://hpc4ai.unito.it/cuap-data-steward/) held by the University of Torino in 2024.

-You can find the full list of my degrees, qualifications and scientific publications with my OrcID: [0000-0003-2568-5694](https://orcid.org/0000-0003-2568-5694).
+You can find the full list of my degrees, qualifications and scientific publications with my OrcID: [0000-0003-2568-5694](https:/, /0000-0003-2568-5694).